mndillon/toki-pona-nanpa-linja-n/README.md

     - <img src="images/libre-office-example.png" />

+The [number renderer tool](https://www.nanpa-linja-n.com/renderer.html) provides an easy way to determine the UCSUR codes to use for Toki Pona words.

 It is good practice to keep a copy of the Toki Pona latin words used to create the sitelen pona glyphs (in case the font is not available on the system that presents the document).

 ---